uhasmicoda/MySeleniumNewRepo/New Text Document.md

 We maintain historical test reports by storing execution reports with build numbers or timestamps instead of overwriting them.
 These reports are archived in CI tools like Jenkins.
 By analyzing past reports, we track failure trends and identify flaky tests.
 This helps us improve test stability and overall automation quality.

+Assertion and reporting are two different things.
+Assertions are used to validate the actual result against the expected result.
+If the assertion passes or fails, that outcome is then reflected in the test report.
+Reporting is only for showing the execution results, while assertions decide whether a test case should pass or fail.
 ## 9 Locators

 1 What are Locators?